AliesTaha/BareNeuralNetwork/README.md

-# Neural Networks from Scratch in Python
+# Bare Metal Neural Network

-Welcome to my **Neural Networks from Scratch in Python** project!
-This repository showcases a bare-metal implementation of neural networks, constructed without the aid of external deep learning libraries.
-By building each component from the ground up, I've aimed to demystify the inner workings of neural networks and provide a transparent view of their mechanics.
+This is a bare-metal implementation of neural networks.
+In 2 weeks, I decided to take on the challenge of building my own neural network from scratch—no libraries, no frameworks, no shortcuts.
+Raw Python.
+Pure math.
+One line at a time.
+Constructed without external libraries.
+By building each component from the ground up, I've aimed to demystify the workings of neural networks and provide a transparent view of their mechanics.

 ## Technical Overview